kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-09-expose-workloads-multiple-namespaces.md

 ---
-title: Expose a workloads in multiple namespaces
+title: Expose workloads in multiple namespaces with a single APIRule definition
 ---

 This tutorial shows how to expose service endpoints in multiple namespaces using API Gateway Controller.